-Michelle Smith is a Research Fellow in the Centre for Memory, Imagination, and Invention at Deakin University.
-She recently completed a postdoctoral fellowship on the Australian Research Council Discovery project 'From Colonial to Modern: Transnational Girlhood in Australian, Canadian and New Zealand Print Cultures, 1840-1940'.
+Michelle Smith is a Research Fellow in the School of Communication and Creative Arts at Deakin University and will take up an Alfred Deakin Postdoctoral Fellowship in mid-2015.
+In 2013, she completed a postdoctoral fellowship on the Australian Research Council Discovery project 'From Colonial to Modern: Transnational Girlhood in Australian, Canadian and New Zealand Print Cultures, 1840-1940'.

 Michelle's research focuses on gender in Victorian literature and culture, as well as children’s literature.
+Her current project examines female beauty in Victorian print culture.
 She completed her doctoral dissertation on British girls' literature and empire at the University of Melbourne in 2007.
 It was published as Empire in British Girls' Literature and Culture: Imperial Girls, 1880-1915 by Palgrave Macmillan (UK) in 2011.
 It won the 2012 European Society for the Study of English's Book Award for best book by a junior scholar.
-She is also the editor (with Kristine Moruzi) of Girls' School Stories, 1749-1929 (Routledge, 2013) and the forthcoming collection Colonial Girlhood in Literature, Culture and History, 1840-1940 (Palgrave Macmillan).
+She is also the editor (with Kristine Moruzi) of Girls' School Stories, 1749-1929 (Routledge, 2013) and the collection Colonial Girlhood in Literature, Culture and History, 1840-1940 (Palgrave Macmillan).

-Michelle has published a number of opinion pieces in the Age and has been interviewed on numerous radio and television programmes.
+Michelle has published opinion pieces in the Age, the Washington Post, New Statesman, and The Drum and has been interviewed on numerous radio and television programmes.